StanfordVL/iGibson/README.md

 There are other datasets we link to iGibson.
 We include support to use CubiCasa5K and 3DFront scenes, adding up more than 8000 extra interactive scenes to use in iGibson!
 Check our documentation on how to use those.

-We also maintain compatibility with datasets of 3D reconstructed large real-world environments (homes and offices) that you can download and use with iGibson, for example from our previous simulator, Gibson.
+We also maintain compatibility with datasets of 3D reconstructed large real-world scenes (homes and offices) that you can download and use with iGibson, for example from our previous simulator, Gibson.
 All of them will be accessible once you fill in this <a href="https://forms.gle/36TW9uVpjrE1Mkf9A" target="_blank">[form]</a>.

 ### Contributing
 This is the github repository for iGibson (pip package `gibson2`) 1.0 release.
 Bug reports, suggestions for improvement, as